major-lab/mirbooking/README.md

 The command line program expects a number of inputs:

- - a FASTA containing mRNA transcripts where the identifier is the accession (i.e. NM_002710.3) and possibly a CDS token in the comment in the 'cds=a..b' format where a and b are inclusive 1-based indexes
+ - a FASTA containing mRNA transcripts where the identifier is the accession (i.e. NM_002710.3)
  - a FASTA containing mature miRNAs where the first token in the comment is the accession (i.e. MIMAT0004792)
+ - a two columns TSV document mapping target accessions to coding regions the 'a..b' format where a and b are inclusive 1-based indexes
  - a score table with hybridization probabilities for seeds
+ - a quantity file mapping target and mirna accessions to expressed quantity in any comparable units

+The only requirements for the quantities is to be in the same magnitude order.

 The output is a TSV with the following columns: